 Education system in Finland

-•Finns can expect to go through close to 19.8 years of education between the ages of 5 and 39, above the OECD average of 17 years and one of the highest levels in the OECD.
+•Finnish students can expect to go through close to 20 years of education between the ages of 5 and 39, above the OECD average of 17 years and one of the highest levels in the OECD.

-•Finland is a top-performing OECD country in reading literacy, maths and sciences with the average student scoring 523, above the OECD average of 486.
+•Finland is a top-performing OECD country in literacy, mathematics and sciences with the average student scoring 523, above the OECD average of 486.

 •The trust that teachers enjoy in Finnish society is deserved and reflects the very high quality of their training.